alexhby/FootballDashboard/readme.md

 This is an application that prints out a scoring dashboard as text during a football match.

-The application¡¯s required inputs are singular entries following the following flow:
+The application's required inputs are singular entries following the following flow:

 1. The Football Scoring Dashboard needs to know when a game starts through being supplied a string of this format:
 "Start: '<Name of Home Team>' vs. '<Name of Away Team>'".